 Tax free contributions

 One of the most cost effective aspects of belonging to a defined benefit pension plan is often one of the most overlooked.
-Under the Income Tax Act, the federal government provides several forms of tax relief to Canadians who make contributions to registered pension plans like ours.
+Under the Income Tax Act, the federal government provides several forms of tax relief to Canadians who make contributions to registered pension plans like CAAT.

 - You receive immediate tax savings when you contribute to the Plan.
 Your pension contributions are deducted from your gross income, which reduces your taxable income – the amount on which your taxes are deducted.
 By the end of the year, the income on which you pay taxes has been reduced by the amount of your pension contributions.
 This has the same effect as an RRSP contribution – but your employer reduces your tax right away, so that you don't have to wait until you file your tax return.

-- Your contributions are 100% matched, or doubled, by your employer.
+- Your employer contributes on your behalf.
 These contributions are not a taxable benefit to you – you do not count this as income.

 - Like your RRSP savings, the contributions you and your employer make are allowed to accumulate in the pension fund tax-free.
 Once you retire and begin collecting your pension from the Plan, income tax will be applied to your payments.
 However, in most cases, it will be at a lower marginal tax rate than when you were employed.

-DBprime contribution rates are 11.2% on earnings below the YMPE and 14.8% on earnings above the YMPE, matched dollar for dollar by your employer.
+DBprime contribution rates are 11.2% on earnings below the YMPE and 14.8% on earnings above the YMPE, matched by your employer.

 Your contributions are based on your contributory earnings, which include basic salary and other payments such as shift premiums and coordinator allowances, but do not include overtime pay, most lump sum termination payments, and certain other types of payments.